Municipalities with municipal aggregation programs are listed here.

 FEATURES

-• Your utility will continue to deliver your electricity with the same quality of service.
-You will only receive one bill from Ameren or Commonwealth Edison.
+- Seamless Service: Your utility will continue to deliver your power and handle all repairs.
+You’ll still receive a single bill from Ameren or Commonwealth Edison.